 To unfreeze rows in Google Sheets on a desktop, select the row, click View, then click Freeze, and finally click No rows.

 Freezing the top row in Google Sheets ensures important data remains visible as you scroll.
-However, for a more integrated and automated approach to managing your spreadsheets, Sourcetable is an exceptional choice.
+However, for a more intuitive approach to managing your spreadsheets, Sourcetable offers a complete AI-powered solution.